 Teams envision expanded entertainment with stadium sportsbooks

-While online sports betting through mobile providers such as DraftKings, FanDuel, Caesars, BetMGM and Bet365 will bring in the lion’s share of the revenue to the state, North Carolina’s pro sports teams see high entertainment value in the retail sports betting venues near their stadiums that are allowed in the new law.
+While online sports betting through mobile providers such as DraftKings, FanDuel, Caesars NC, BetMGM and Bet365 will bring in the lion’s share of the revenue to the state, North Carolina’s pro sports teams see high entertainment value in the retail sports betting venues near their stadiums that are allowed in the new law.

 The Carolina Hurricanes released the following statement regarding upgrades to PNC Arena in Raleigh: